How to Track Link Clicks in Google Analytics 4

 Configure built-in variables in Google Tag Manager

-Now, you can check the ones you’d like to use from the list.
+Now, check the ones you’d like to use from the list.

-Don’t know which ones you’re going to need?
-The items under Pages and Clicks are the most common ones you’ll need.
+Don’t know which ones you’ll need?
+The items under Pages and Clicks are the most common.
 If you plan to set up form submission tracking, check all of the Forms ones.
 Want to track video clicks or scroll tracking?
-Enable Video and Scrolling options.
+Enable the Video and Scrolling options.

-There’s no harm here in enabling some that you won’t use.
+There’s no harm in enabling some that you won’t use.

 Configure built-in variables in Tag Manager